MonetDBSolutions/monetdb-client-bench/README.md

 buffering to make sure the I/O of writing the durations does not slow it down.

 The toplevel runner `bench.py` is run with an `--output-dir` argument.
 Each runner should get its own output directory.
-Bench.py writes a metadata.txt there containing its parameters and the version information from the runner.
+Before starting, `bench.py` writes a metadata.txt there containing its parameters and the version information from the runner.
+If metadata.txt already exists and with different contents the run is aborted.
-For each query, it also writes a file QUERY.csv file containing the query timings expressed in nanoseconds.

 The user is encouraged to extend metadata.txt with more information about the setup, for example the output of [inxi] and details of the network layout.

 [inxi]: https://github.com/smxi/inxi

-TODO explain how to actually run a full experiment

-TODO explain how to analyze the results
+For each query, `bench.py` runs the specified runner and writes the query timings to a file QUERY.csv in the output directory.
+If that file already exists the query is skipped unless `--overwrite` is given.

+It also creates or updates a file summary.txt with information from all CSV files in the directory.
+When generating summary.txt it always uses all CSV files, not just the ones that were generated during this run.